 After you have re-read your paper while keeping the above questions in mind, you might think you have sufficiently reorganized your paper.
 However, if you still are unsure about the document and think you could make further revisions, here are a few techniques to try out that may help you reorganize.

 You can also take a printed copy of your paper, cut apart all of the paragraphs, and mix them up.
-Next, put them in the right order.
+Next, put them in the order that sounds the most fluid or logical to you.
 If you find that the new order does not match up with the order of the original document, you should consider changing the order of your paragraphs.
 If you are not sure where a paragraph goes, consider revising or removing it.
 This activity should provide you better insight into whether you need to move or delete a paragraph, or if you need to add sentences to ensure you have strong paragraphs.

 Revise for coherence